Tropical Storm Tammy (2005): Preparations

 Tropical Storm Tammy surprised forecasters when it formed on October 5.
 Because they had not expected the disturbance to develop, warnings were not issued until about 12 hours before the storm made landfall.
-Despite the short warning, tourists and business travelers cancelled flights as the storm neared landfall.
+Despite the short warning, tourists and business travelers canceled flights as the storm neared landfall.
 Upon the storm developing, a tropical storm warning was immediately issued for the coast from Cocoa Beach, Florida to the Santee River, South Carolina.

 The U.S. Department of Homeland Security's U.S. Coast Guard, 7th District issued an advisory to mariners, warning them to prepare for the storm and avoid the ocean if possible.
 In Georgia, the National Park Service evacuated the residents of Cumberland Island and closed the ferry which services it.
 The Glynn County Emergency Operations Agency monitored and prepared for Tropical Storm Tammy's landfall, however the poor warning hampered their efforts.
 Residents all over the state expressed frustration at the lack of time they had to prepare.
 When Tammy moved inland 12 hours later the southern end of the warning zone moved north to Altamaha Sound, Georgia before all warnings were discontinued on October 6.